 - Method of Extraction: Steam Distillation

 - Variations: The THC content will not be transferred during the distillation process.
-Hemp essential oil is not to be confused with CBD (Cannabanoid) Oil or Hemp Seed Oil, which is a cold pressed carrier oil.
+Hemp essential oil is not to be confused with CBD (Cannabinoid) Oil or Hemp Seed Oil, which is a cold pressed carrier oil.

-- Digestive: Supports the digestive system
+- Digestive: supports the digestive system

-- Nervous System: Elevates the mood and is uplifting and balancing and promotes healthy sleep routines.
+- Nervous System: elevates the mood and is uplifting and balancing and promotes healthy sleep routines

-- Musculoskeletal: Supports pain relief
+- Musculoskeletal: supports pain relief

-- Skin: Balances the skin
+- Skin: balances the skin

-- Spiritual: Supports the Heart, Third Eye, and Crown Chakras focusing on love, relationships, perspective, and higher levels of consciousness.
+- Spiritual: Supports the Heart, Third Eye, and Crown Chakras focusing on love, relationships, perspective, and higher levels of consciousness

-- Scent Profile: Mid note with a sharp herbaceous aroma.
+- Scent Profile: Mid note with a sharp herbaceous aroma

 - Longevity: The aroma of Hemp can last up to 100-200 hours.